FeilongHou/mistral-finetune/README.md

 5. Evaluate Performance: Evaluate the fine-tuned model on your task-specific evaluation metrics.
 Monitor metrics such as accuracy, precision, recall, F1-score, perplexity, etc., depending on the nature of your task by running inference_with_data.py.

-Resources
+## Resources
-Documentation: Huggingface contains almost all the documentation you need.
+1. Documentation: Huggingface contains almost all the documentation you need.
-Examples: Explore the examples folder to see demonstrations of fine-tuning Mistral LLM for various NLP tasks.
+2. Examples: Explore the examples folder to see demonstrations of fine-tuning Mistral LLM for various NLP tasks.
-Pre-trained Models: Access pre-trained Mistral LLM checkpoints for transfer learning or as baselines for fine-tuning.
+3. Pre-trained Models: Access pre-trained Mistral LLM checkpoints for transfer learning or as baselines for fine-tuning.
-Community: Join the discussion on our community forum or engage with other users on social media platforms to share experiences, ask questions, and collaborate on projects.
+4. Community: Join the discussion on our community forum or engage with other users on social media platforms to share experiences, ask questions, and collaborate on projects.
-Contributing
+## Contributing
 Contributions to this project are welcome!
 Whether it's bug fixes, feature enhancements, documentation improvements, or new examples, feel free to submit pull requests to help improve the repository.

-Support
+## Support
 If you encounter any issues, have questions, or need assistance with fine-tuning Mistral LLM, don't hesitate to reach out to the maintainers or open an issue on GitHub.
 We're here to help!

-License
+## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache-2.0 License.